mpinb/swarm-scripts/README.md

   - python-dateutil
 - slurm

-NOTE: Theoretically specific versions do not matter much since the scripts are relatively simple.
-Thus specifically tested versions have been omitted (xxx).

 NOTE: None of the toolchain has been tested using any other shell besides bash.
 Some things likely will break.

 ## Installation